Acute Otitis Media (AOM) – a spectrum of images from normal to AOM

 Making the Diagnosis

 1) A normal ear has a number of clear features.
 The tympanic membrane is often described as “pearly grey.”
 The ear drum in convex inwards.
 The malleus bone is clearly visible.
-Often, the incus bone and the chorda tympani nerve will also be visible.
+Often, the incus bone is visible.
+The deeper stapes bone and the chorda tympani nerve are sometimes visible.

 3) Middle ear effusion (MEE) of an ear will generally appear erythematous (red) and in addition will have air fluid levels visible behind the TM.
 The fluid levels are secondary to inflammation, generally from an infection of a viral nature.
 The presence of the air in the fluid suggests that the eustachian tube that drains to the nasal cavity is functioning correctly.
 A middle ear effusion indicates inflammation, but is not an indication for antibiotics.